Methadone Vs. Oxycodone

 Why Is Methadone Used Instead Of Oxycodone?

-Methadone has a longer half-life and less potential for abuse.
+Methadone has a longer half-life and less potential for use.
 Because of this, methadone may be offered in a clinical setting to replace the effects of, or help to avoid withdrawal symptoms caused by, oxycodone, morphine, hydrocodone, or heroin.

 Methadone can also be helpful for pain management for someone suffering from an addiction to oxycodone, or from natural or other semi-synthetic opiates.
-Methadone can still be abused for the euphoric effect when someone tampers with the dose size, frequency, or method of administration.
+Methadone can still be used for the euphoric effect when someone tampers with the dose size, frequency, or method of administration.

 The half-life of methadone can be anywhere from 24 to 60 hours, so it can help prevent opioid withdrawal symptoms for a full day.
 At the same time, the effects of methadone aren’t achieved as quickly as the effects of oxycodone, which has a half-life of about four hours and rapidly takes effect.

 To find out the appropriate dose size, it’s vital to speak to a doctor before deciding to take more of a drug.
 The potency for an opioid is measured in comparison to morphine.
 This is known as the MME, or morphine milligram equivalent, and doses are regulated on a daily milligram measurement.

 The MME for 50 mg per day of oxycodone is 33 mg (~2 tablets of oxycodone sustained-release 15 mg), and 12 mg of methadone ( <3 tablets of methadone 5 mg).

 “Calculating the total daily dose of opioids helps identify patients who may benefit from closer monitoring, reduction or tapering of opioids, prescribing of naloxone, or other measures to reduce risk of overdose,” according to the Center for Disease Control and Prevention (CDC).